I have learned a truth. It's made me kind of sad, but ultimately, it is something that is not in my control.

 I've had some interesting conversations about beliefs.
 Sometimes these conversations turn into arguments.
 As a non-confrontational person who rarely gets angry, I don't know how to handle an argument.
 I'll get a headache, my stomach will get tied in a knot, my heart starts racing--and I guess it's partially because I'm passionate about the topic in question.
 I'm not talking about a religion here--I have a relationship with the Creator of the universe, the Savior of my soul and my very life, and you're reducing him to a Santa Claus in the sky.
 It breaks my heart.

-At the same time, though, I've learned something since Freshman year, and that is this:
+At the same time, though, I've learned something since Freshman year, and that is this: I was more concerned with winning arguments than showing God's love.

 I never offered to help clean a friend's dorm room.
 I never did community service.
 I have tried to befriend the friendless, but I didn't pursue those people, I just waited until they found me.
 Am I a good person?